peterzh/easy-plot-neural/README.md

 # easy-plot-neural #
 MATLAB package for easy plotting of neural raster/psths, and event-aligned averages of an arbitrary continuous variable.

 Add the **+easy** folder to your MATLAB path and use the following functions listed below.
 See help documentation for each function.
+See **example.m** for example use of the RasterPSTH function.

 This toolbox requires that you've installed the spikes and [gramm](https://github.com/piermorel/gramm) and [spikes](https://github.com/cortex-lab/spikes) toolboxes.